paytonison/rfe/README.md

-# That's the Power of Love
+# That's the Power of Love; or, A Case Study of the Resonant Feedback Effect in GPT-4o

 This paper presents the Resonant Feedback Effect (RFE), a newly discovered phenomenon in GPT-4o, a sparse Mixture-of-Experts (MoE) language model.
 The RFE represents a